LisaTLe/Regex-tutorial/Develop/regex-gist.md

 ### OR Operator

 The OR operator in regular expressions are pipe characters, `|`.
 This can be used to provide more than one term for an expression.

+### Character Classes

+Character classes are usually represented with square brackets `[]`.
+Letters and numbers can be placed inside the brackets to state certain requirements.
+For example, `[A-Z]` means that characters can range anywhere from A to Z but they will be case-sensitive.
+It will be the same when teh bracket looks like this, `[a-z]`.
+When `[\d]` is used, this will be a representation for digits (0-9).
+This is also equivalent to `[0-9]`.

+### Flags

+Flags can be used to modify searches in regular expressions.
+The flags will change how the string search will be interpreted.
+Here are a list of common flags used:

+- i : This will cause the search to be case-insensitive which means that there will be no difference between A and a.
+- g : This stands for global search.
+This will look for all matches.
+- m : This flag stands for multiline mode.
+This will find matches on multiple lines.
+- s : This flag is known as a dotall.
+It will match any character along with newline characters.
+- u : This enables full unicode support.
+Which means that the flag enables correct processing of surrogate pairs.
+It is used for extended unicode.
+- y : this is known as sticky mode.
+This will allow for searching at the exact position in the text.

+### Grouping and Capturing

+Groups are represented by `()` and can contain multiple expressions.
+Groups are used in an expression to narrow down password parameters.
+When there are multiple expressions in a group, it is considered a capture group.

+### Bracket Expressions

+Bracket expressions are characters that are placed inside of `[]`.
+It will be able to match a single character in the list inside of the bracket.

+### Greedy and Lazy Match

+Lazy match means to repeat minimal number of times.
+Which means that it will match to a few characters as possible.
+For greedy match, it is the opposite of lazy match.
+The quantified character will be repeated as many times as possible.

+### Boundaries

+Boundaries are shown in two ways:

+- \b : is also recognized as an anchor.
+It matches at a position called a word boundary.
+It is a zero-length match.
+This allows tou ro perform "whole words only" search.

+- \B : this will match at every and any position between two word characters.
+It can also be at any position between two non-word characters as well.
+This is known as a not word boundary.

+### Back-references

+Back-references match the same text as previouslt matched by a capturing group.
+These are also known as numeric references.

+### Look-ahead and Look-behind

+Look-ahead and look-behind are collectively called "look-around".
+These are zero-length assertions that match characters but then gives up the match.
+This will only return the result, match or no match.

+## Author

+My name is Lisa Le and I am a full stack developer student.
+You can find more of my work at https://github.com/LisaTLe.